DAIOS-AI/mindscript/README.md

 Notes:
 - Primitive type atoms: The primitive types are `Bool`, `Int`, `Num`, and `String`.
 - The container types are built using delimiters `[...]` (arrays) or `{...}` (objects) and then further specifying the types of their members.
-If the members are arbitrary, use `Array` and `Object` instead.
 - Similarly, function types are indicated by an arrow `->` as in `(Int -> Str) -> Str`.
   To indicate an arbiraty functional structure, use `Fun`.
 - You can omit the quotes/double-quotes of keys if they follow the naming convention